jeffnclark/TraCE/README.md

-# TRACE: Trajectory Counterfactual Scores
+# TraCE: Trajectory Counterfactual Scores
 ## Idea

 - Counterfactual explanations, and their paths, can provide a useful indication of what should